Fédon's rebellion: Influence on later rebellions

 Fédon's rebellion changed British policy towards its colonial possessions in the West Indies, which became conciliatory towards the inhabitants rather than attempting to proselytise them for the King.
-It was also was a precursor to the slave revolts that shook the Caribbean in the next century and eventually, having made it ungovernable, the elimination of the slave trade itself.
+It was also a precursor to the slave revolts that shook the Caribbean in the next century and eventually, having made it ungovernable, the elimination of the slave trade itself.
 Fédon, says Jacobs—"Grenada's first anticolonial, antislavery, proto-nationalist hero"—was a direct influence on Maurice Bishop, leader of the 1979 Grenadian Revolution; Caribbean scholar Manning Marable argues that it was Bishop's "intimate knowledge" of Grenadian history that allowed him to place his revolution within the "tradition of resistance" begun by Fédon.
 In a speech of November 1980, for example, Bishop referred to Grenadians as collectively being "the children of Fédon".
 Bishop's Minister of Health in the revolutionary government, Chris de Riggs, was also an established poet and author.
 His epic poem, Jookootoo I tells the story of an eternal Granadian discussing the history he has seen, including Fédon's rebellion: